philip-hargreaves/php-fullstack-auction/README.md

 # Fullstack Auction Application

-A comprehensive online auction platform built as a coursework project for COMP0178: Database Fundamentals.
+A comprehensive online auction platform built using a custom framework.
 This application enables users to create, browse, bid on, and manage auctions with features including user authentication, role-based access control, real-time notifications, and collaborative filtering recommendations.

 ## Features